 Section 2 Fees

-The Board shall consist of ten (10) directors.
+The Board shall have a minimum of eight (8) directors.

 The Board shall include the Chief Librarian, University of Toronto (or designate) and two (2) elected library directors from Consortium member institutions.
 The term of office for elected representatives shall be three (3) years.